sethpuckett/flashcards/README.md

 ### Running the application

-Seth's Flashcards is designed to be simple, so there is no build step.
+The app is designed to be simple, so there is no build step.
 Just open `index.html` in your favorite browser and you're ready to go.

 ### Configuration Options